aleksanderhan/CmdGPT/README.md

 # CmdGPT
 python program that uses chatgpt to perform various tasks, like interacting with a unix terminal.
-It can record audio by holding down the left `crtl` key, and uses whisper api to do a speech-to-text transformation of the audio, that is piped back to chatgpt, just like writing the input by keyboard.
+It can record audio by holding down the left `ctrl` key, and uses whisper api to do a speech-to-text transformation of the audio, that is piped back to chatgpt, just like writing the input by keyboard.

 ## How to run